sjmudd/mysql-rpm-builder/README.md

 can reach me at `sjmudd` at `pobox.com` or file an [issue](https://github.com/sjmudd/mysql-rpm-builder/issues/new) on github directly.

+## Which versions do I rebuild?

+Current code (10/2024) can rebuild the following MySQL versions, all of which are considered GA.
+- 8.0
+- 8.4
+- 9.X (currently 9.1.0)

 ## Directory Layout

 - `build`             intended to build a single rpm, used from within docker